MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Creates an XML-based representation of an object or objects and stores it in a file.

 ### [Export-Csv](Export-Csv.md)
-Converts objects into a series of comma-separated value (CSV) strings and saves the strings to a file.
+Converts objects into a series of character-separated value (CSV) strings and saves the strings to a file.

 ### [Export-FormatData](Export-FormatData.md)
 Saves formatting data from the current session in a formatting file.